vlayer-xyz/vlayer/book/src/appendix/architecture/solidity.md

 ![Schema](/images/architecture/transaction-data.png)

 > Thanks to clever slicing of data, there is no need for additional repackaging or recoding.
 The smart contracts, can be called with arguments, that can be easily manipulated, without extra deserialization process.
-JavaScript client which calls JSON RPC API, have easy access to the variables as well.
+JavaScript client which calls JSON-RPC API, have easy access to the variables as well.